rackerlabs/support-how-to/content/cloud-servers/migrating-from-parse-to-rackspace.md

           }]
         }

-3. Parse must be restarted after any changes are made to **ecosystem.json**.
+3. Parse must be restarted after any changes are made to **parse.json**.
 Do so by running the following two commands while logged in as the `Parse` user:

-	    pm2 stop parse-wrapper
+	    pm2 stop 'Your Application'
-	    pm2 start ecosystem.json
+	    pm2 start parse.json

    Repeat this step on all Parse servers created by this stack.
 These servers will be linked from the Stack page, which should be displayed after you create your stack.
 You can also select the **Orchestration** tab in the Cloud Control Panel, click on **Stacks** from the dropdown menu, and the click on the name of your stack.
 The `parse` password should be the same across all servers.